nijatburjiyev/real-time-service/README.md

-# Real Time Service neü
+# Real Time Service new

 This project provides a skeleton Spring Boot microservice that consumes real-time changes from Kafka, applies daily updates from a CSV file and performs nightly drift correction against the UI.
 All updates are persisted in a database (StateDB) and propagated to a vendor system via REST API.